Economy 7 tariff

 This suits certain customers, but not others.
 If you are paying more for your day-time electricity, you should think about running appliances like your washing machine and dishwasher during your off peak hours, but only when you are up and about.
 There is a fire risk if you run these appliances when you’re asleep.

-For this to be the case, you’re almost certainly using electric night storage heaters and have a hot water tank heated by electricity.
-This is because both storage heaters and hot water tanks can be timed to use cheap, night-time electricity and store this as heat until needed during the day.
+Most people that use 40% of their electricity at night will have electric night storage heaters and a hot water tank heated by electricity.
+This is because they can both be timed to use cheap, off-peak electricity and store this as heat until needed during the following day.

-If you heat your home with electricity, but don’t have storage heaters or a hot water tank, Economy 7 probably won’t be cost effective for you, but your electricity supplier can confirm this.
+If you heat your home with electricity, but don’t have storage heaters or a hot water tank, And if you have a new heating system put in – for example you go from night storage heaters to an air source heat pump Economy 7 probably won’t be cost effective for you, but your electricity supplier can confirm this.

 How do I know if I have Economy 7?

-If you are on an Economy 7 tariff, both your electricity meter and electricity bill will show a day-rate and night-rate.
+If you are on an Economy 7 tariff, both your electricity meter and electricity bill will show an ‘on-peak’ and ‘off-peak’ -rate.
 If you’re in any doubt whether or not you are on Economy 7, call your electricity supplier.

 Wiring circuits

-A home using Economy 7 should have two wiring circuits.
-The main wiring circuit is the same as in any home, connecting to the plug sockets, lights etc. Anything using this circuit will turn on at any time, but if turned on at night you will be charged the cheaper rate.
+A home using Economy 7 will normally have two wiring circuits.
+The main wiring circuit is the same as in any home, connecting to the plug sockets, lights etc. Anything using this circuit can be turned on at any time and it will use either the on-peak or the off-peak rate depending on what time of day it is used.

 Next to your heaters and hot water tank there will often be 1-2 socket switches – but which ones connect to the on-peak or off-peak circuit will depend on your individual home set-up.
 Any off-peak switches can be left ‘on’ as they will not actually be heating during the day.
 Any on-peak switches should only be turned on for a short period of time, if you need to boost the heating or hot water.